-If this is the initial installation of MDMS V3.0 you should install MDMS on a node that is going to be one of your MDMS server nodes.
+If this is the initial installation of MDMS you should install MDMS on a node that is going to be one of your MDMS database server nodes.

 This version of MDMS installs the system executable files into system specific directories.
 Because of this, there is no special consideration for mixed architecture OpenVMS cluster system installations.
-At a minimum, you will install MDMS twice in a mixed architecture OpenVMS Cluster system:
+At a minimum, you will install MDMS twice in a mixed architecture OpenVMS Cluster system, once on an OpenVMS Alpha node and once on an OpenVMS VAX node.